PavanRangani/docs/docs/prd/tasks/recurring-task-trigger.md

 ### UX Rule
 - When template is changed, it shows confirmation dialog to user about subtasks will be deleted
-- When the Due date or Start Date or RACI roles of the trigger is updated and trigger has an open tasks, shows a proper warning message about only upcoming tasks will be udpated.
+- When the Due date or Start Date or RAI roles of the trigger is updated and trigger has an open tasks, shows a proper warning message about only upcoming tasks will be udpated.
 [See this](https://drive.google.com/file/d/15uJJ8DGeTzjixvu5OSWE_NeTC2HClEwo/view?usp=share_link).
 If trigger doesn't have any open tasks, this warning won't be shown.
 - This warning messages is shown under the section where user has updated any details.
-For e.g. If user change Start date and RACI role, this warning message will be shown for two sections - Dates and RACI roles.
+For e.g. If user change Start date and RAI role, this warning message will be shown for two sections - Dates and RAI roles.
-- If user reset the family name, the values of the `Entity`and `Section` will be reset and disabled while `RACI Roles` won't be reset but it will be disabled.
+- If user reset the family name, the values of the `Entity`and `Section` will be reset and disabled while `RAI Roles` won't be reset but it will be disabled.
 - When `Repeats on` or `Day of the Week` is changed then system recreates upcoming tasks and when End date is changed then system deletes some tasks.
 So when upcoming instances are going to be recreated or deleted and at least one of those instance has any Chat or notes, the system will show warning message to user about chat or notes will be deleted.
 If any of such upcoming instances doesn't have Notes or Chats, this message won’t be shown.
 - If is possible that both type of warning messages can be shown in Dates section.
 For e.g. User change the Due date and Repeats on and it has some open tasks and upcoming tasks with Chat, it will show both warning messages in Date section.
 [See this](https://drive.google.com/file/d/1zGp5MFUHiJ63_Vjti7k5b6QqNycZlOWN/view?usp=share_link)

 **Resync template**
 - When user opens the multi-step trigger edit dialog having template, shows `Resync` action.
-- On click of this action, system shows the confirmation dialog with proper message about template latest sub-tasks and RACI roles will be added to the trigger.
+- On click of this action, system shows the confirmation dialog with proper message about template latest sub-tasks and RAI roles will be added to the trigger.
-  - On confirmation, existing sub-tasks of the trigger will be removed and new sub-tasks and RACI roles of the template will be added.
+  - On confirmation, existing sub-tasks of the trigger will be removed and new sub-tasks and RAI roles of the template will be added.

 ### UI Rules
 - Warning message for Dates section: `Dates of only upcoming tasks of this trigger will be updated.
 Already open tasks won't be updated.`
-- Warning message for RACI section: `RACI of only upcoming tasks of this trigger will be updated.
+- Warning message for RAI section: `RAI of only upcoming tasks of this trigger will be updated.
 Already open tasks won't be updated.`
 - Warning message for Sub-task section: `Sub-task details of only upcoming tasks of this trigger will be updated.
 Already open tasks won’t be updated.`
 - Warning message when upcoming instances is recreated or deleted: `Upcoming instances of this trigger will be deleted.
 Some of the instances have Chats or Notes available.` [See this](https://drive.google.com/file/d/1k0xnaxWD_ssApjlyHl3a2YRmW6jVxjW3/view?usp=share_link)
 - [Resync confirmation dialog](https://drive.google.com/file/d/1PnQ5OcKwWnodsk4OQ3XVFY0Fzpdrb7s_/view?usp=share_link)